 "As a kid a I have fond memories of it since when my family moved from nyc to Greenwich in the early seventies we lived on Hill Road and Alice was on 17 Hill Road.
 Since Mr Galesi moved out and Alice moved in, our house keeper was paid by Mr Galesi to check out the place and report back to him.
 I was very young at the time 6,7,8 but I remember the 'Billion Dollar Babies' rehearsals and all the cast of characters since she took me up with her to say "hi" and look around many times.
 My brother and I also would sneek in as well on the grounds and they would let us in to the ballroom and chapel and listen to them play.
 At the time I did not know what I was listening to , but I liked it.
 Alice also let me feed the snake which was kept in tank by the pool.
 Really great memories.
 My parents were not so happy, and they made me return all the memorabilia he gave me.
 We also would play on the tour gear.
 Neal smith was very nice to us as well as Alice.
 Some roadies I remember as being scary.
 There were lots of cool rooms to sneak around in and play 'hide and seek'.
 Alice was a very nice guy.
 Yes the place burned down and it was a shame since it was an amazing turn of the century mansion.
 Really cool.
 Still think about those times."

-The mansion did actually burned down but the band had left about six months earlier.
+The mansion did actually burn down (so don't bother looking for it) but the band had left about six months earlier.